paulstarmail/UploadServer/README.md

 # UploadServer
-A Flask based upload server for Windows 11.
+A Flask based upload server for ubuntu.
 This application can be used to transfer any file from any device with a web-browser installed and connected to the same network where this application is running.

 Pre-requisites
 ==============
 Install all dependencies which are imported in the "main.py" file.
+This step is needed only if the software does not work out-of-the-box.

 Procedure to start the server
 =============================